 Starting in 2010, a small number of athletes and testing officials reported that RUSADA (the Russian Anti-Doping Agency) was deliberately working against WADA to help athletes cheat and conceal this from testing authorities.
 The allegations implicated many renowned athletes and high-ranking testing officials, and even indicated that President Vladimir Putin was aware of these activities.
 In the wake of these revelations and WADA's investigations, 145 Russian athletes have been added to the "most suspicious" list, and have been banned from taking part in any major athletics tournaments.
 Since 2010, Russian athletes have been stripped of more medals than any other country, 29 medals were stripped from Russian competitors relating to the 2008 and 2012 games alone.
-On December 2019, WADA announced that RUSADA were still non-compliant with international procedures and regulations, and Russia would be banned from all major sporting events for a period of four years.
-WADA did, however, put provisions in place to ensure that no innocent Russian athletes would be punished, and allows any Russian athlete wishing to participate in the Tokyo Games to do so, provided they have been individually cleared by WADA and that they compete under a neutral banner.
+In December 2019, WADA announced that RUSADA were still non-compliant with international procedures and regulations, and Russia would be banned from all major sporting events for a period of four years.
+WADA did, however, allow Russian athletes to participate in the Tokyo Games provided they had been individually cleared by WADA and represented the Russian Olympic Committee, and not Russia.

 The data was compiled using a variety of sources, such as these articles from the New York Times and the Huffington Post.
 Data for more recent tournaments was compiled from a number of official press releases from the International Olympic Committee and World Anti-Doping Agency, and various news outlets.